China — heard about China in these recent days?

-The app bans and censoring websites of Chinese origin under the so called name of national security & privacy of Indian citizens?
-Geopolitics reigns, the real issue of data-protection & privacy is not talked about.
-While I think we should not use apps that collect this much data, I would never bar someone or ban/censor apps.
-You got to respect net-neutrality.
-Censorship is fuel to the fire!
+The app bans and censoring websites of Chinese origin under the so called name of national security and safeguarding the privacy of fellow Indian citizens?
+Geopolitics reigns: the real issue of data-protection & privacy is not going to be talked about.
+While I think: we should not use apps that collect this much data.
+I would never bar someone or ban/censor apps.
+You’ve got to respect net-neutrality — censorship is dumping fuel to the fire!

 It collects their biometric data like fingerprints, iris scans & other data about you.
 Then they authorize a 12 digit UID number for anyone in India, which is linked to everything you do.
 For a new phone number, tax payments, ticket booking, exam registration, bank account, vaccine enrollment, whatever needs identification.
 It’s called the Aadhaar card.
 Outrageous, if you’re someone reading this outside India.
-As always - data once collected can, & will be abused.
+Like I say always “data once collected can & will-be abused”.

-Ironically the Government relies on American services and $BigTech giants like GAFAM
+Ironically the Government relies on American services and $BigTech giants like FAANG

-I think almost every single person here using a phone in India has a gmail or Google account.
-YouTube? sure.
-There’s also the craze for bagging high paying jobs at FAANG.
+Almost everyone here: using a phone has a gmail or Google account.
+YouTube? no doubt, everyone has YouTube on their phone too!.
+There’s also the craze for bagging high-paying jobs at FAANG.
 You’d often hear about XYZ IITian bags record 2 Cr Salary at Google, Microsoft or some other $BigTech company.

 A huge source of revenue & income into the country